MoyasiGinko/ecom-server/README.md

 ## ⭐️ Show your support <a name="support"></a>

-- If you like this project please give it a ⭐️!
+If you find this project helpful, please consider giving it a ⭐️!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>